manabie-com/manabie-com.github.io/content/posts/snapshot-test-your-postgresql-in-golang/index.md

 	rows, err := tx.Query(ctx, FetchUsersInvoicesStmt, &filter.IDs, &filter.CreatedAt)
 ```

-One day, you come up with an idea that we should have a generic interface for filter in general, something like:
+One day, you come up with an idea that we should have a generic interface for the filter in general, something like:
 ```go
 type Filter interface {
 	Args() []interface{}